 - “Did we do a good job of [solving the problem the customer wanted your business to solve]?
 If so, could you take a few minutes to tell us about your experience?”

 - “How did we do today?
-If we provided excellent service, please take a moment to let us know.”
+If we provided excellent service/excellent customer support, please take a moment to let us know.”

 - “Do you love [product]?
 Please think about sharing the love on [review site].”